lgbt-foundation/whitepaper/whitepaper.md

 The Hornet Reward Program includes a widespread range of activities to support and foster a healthy ecosystem and brand perception, including:

 - Participants of a national KY sponsored survey in Brazil received points as rewards which they later claimed in the community web shop (in the process getting familiar with additional ways to contribute and earning points)
-- Featured Hornet users lent their images for a promotional campaign in the Paris Metro and got rewarded with points with the same outcome
+- Featured Hornet users lent their images for a promotional campaign in the Paris Metro and got rewarded with points to use in the web shop
 - community program participants are periodically rewards with points after submitting their contributions (translations, app moderations, etc) thanks to an automated process

 With users already familiar with the digital economy of the Rewards Program and the same surface mechanics applying, Hornet feels the shift to conducting transactions with LGBT Token will be a smooth and logical transition for users.
 Hornet is the first to pledge full support for LGBT Token in all aspects of its business by December 31, 2018.
 This puts the core of Hornet’s existing user base with its robust and growing economy at the forefront of driving adoption for the LGBT Token, and instantly allow 25 million users to participate in the pink economy with the push of a button.